“There’s no other word for where we are now than planetary emergency.”

 “Ten years ago, it was possible to model a path to 2°C without all these heroic assumptions,” says Peter Frumhoff of the Union of Concerned Scientists.
 “But because we’ve dallied for so long, that’s no longer true.”

 In February, Frumhoff co-authored a paper in Nature Climate Change arguing that policymakers need to take the prospect of breaching the 2°C limit far more seriously than they’re currently doing.
 Otherwise, we’ll find ourselves unprepared for what comes next.”

 ‘Two degrees – How the world failed on climate change’

 Why the 2°C limit looks increasingly impossible • What’s so bad about 3°C or 4°C? • The frantic search for alternatives to 2°C. Article by Brad Plumer

 Catch a glimpse of the ‘2 Degrees’ movie.
 The film is an exploration of the moral issue of our age – a documentary about climate justice and community action.
 It’s Australian made, and captures the backstory of the community campaign in Port Augusta which recently made the news with the announcement by Alinta Energy that they have committed to conducting a full feasibility study into a 50MW stand alone solar thermal power station with storage.
 The film premiers in Sydney on 20 August 2014.

-» More information on the website: www.2degreesmovie.com
+» More information on: www.2degreesmovie.com

 “The White House’s Council of Economic Advisors released a sweeping report on the monetary costs of delaying action on climate change, and it had one glaring conclusion: the longer America waits to act, the more money will be stripped from the U.S. economy.
 The report, titled ‘The Cost of Delaying Action to Stem Climate Change’, looks at climate change policy as a form of insurance — that is, a form of self-protection against various forms of risk.”